vespa-engine/documentation/en/performance/practical-nearest-neighbor-search.md

 helps reducing the latency impact.

 With strict filters that removes many hits, the hits (nearest neighbors) might not be *near* in the embedding space, but *far*, or *distant* neighbors.
-Remember, all document vectors are technically a neighbor of the query, but with a different distance.
+Technically, all document vectors are a neighbor of the query, but with a varying distance, some are close, others are distant.

 With strict filters, the neighbors that are returned might be of low quality (far distance).
-One way to combat this is to use the [distanceTreshold](../reference/query-language-reference.html#distancethreshold) query annotation parameter of the `nearestNeighbor` query operator.
+One way to combat this is to use the [distanceThreshold](../reference/query-language-reference.html#distancethreshold) query annotation parameter of the `nearestNeighbor` query operator.
 The value of the `distance` depends on the [distance-metric](../reference/schema-reference.html#distance-metric) used.
-By adding the [distance(field,embedding)](../reference/rank-features.html#distance(dimension,name)) rank-feature to the `match-features` like done for the `closeness` rank-profiles,  it is possible to analyze what distance could be consider too far.
+By adding the [distance(field,embedding)](../reference/rank-features.html#distance(dimension,name)) rank-feature to the `match-features` of the `closeness` rank-profiles, it is possible to analyze what distance could be consider too far.

-Note that distance of 0 is perfect, while distance of 1 is distant, so the `distanceThreshold` remove hits that have a **higher** `distance` than `distanceThreshold`.
+Note that distance of 0 is perfect, while distance of 1 is distant.
+The `distanceThreshold` remove hits that have a **higher** `distance(field, embedding)` than `distanceThreshold`.
 The `distanceThreshold` is applied regardless of performing exact or approximate search.

 The following query with a restrictive filter on popularity is used for illustration: